bartjanvanommeren/DWA-vj2017-Kwizzert/README.md

 ### Optional Requirements
  - Questions are time limited
  - Multiple clients of the same team can connect
+ - The App keeps a history of played games

 ## Mockups - Bart-Jan